SaraDawood2004/rr_ai/Readme.md

 | Visualization | Matplotlib, Seaborn |

 ---------------------------------------------------------------------------------------------------------------
+** If you want it as a plugin in chrome - download and extract the plugin.rar, open chrome extension and enable developer mode, choose load unpacked and upload the plugin folder.**

 *Built as an academic NLP project.
 Dataset credits to Stanford SNAP and Amazon.*
 ~ Sara Dawood S